Beit Shearim National Park – Full Visitors Guide

 Entrance to one of the smaller caves:

-According to Moshe Sharon, the city’s name was: Beit She’arayim, which in Hebrew means the house (or village) of two gates.
-And there are many well-preserved gates.
+According to Moshe Sharon, the city’s name was Beit She’arayim, which in Hebrew means the house (or village) of two gates.
+There are many well-preserved gates.

 Cave of the Coffins

-The Cave of the Coffins (#20 on the map) is the biggest (75*75 meters) and one of the most impressive caves in this national park.
+The Cave of the Coffins (#20 on the map) is the biggest and one of the most impressive caves in this national park.

 The Cave of the Coffins (no. 20) – the Cave of the Coffins is the largest and most impressive burial complex found at Beit She’arim.
 This cave, too, is characterized by a grand triple-arched facade and is of impressive size (75 x 75 m).
 One hundred thirty-five coffins were found in the cave.
 Some of them have beautiful decorations taken from the animal world, including bulls’ heads, eagles, lions, birds, and fish.
-On the wall of the cave is a 1.9 m high relief of a chandelier.
+On the wall of the cave you can find a relief of a chandelier (its height is 1.9 meters).
 Well-known rabbis and their families were also buried in the cave complex.

-You will see the central passageway as several corridors to the sides as you enter inside.
+You will see the central passageway with several corridors to the sides as you enter.

 The reliefs and paintings represent Jewish artistic motifs that were popular in the Roman period, including a seven-branched candelabrum, the Ark of the Covenant, a shofar, lulav and etrog.
 Secular motifs are also present-ships, animals, human figures and geometric patterns.